 It grows in Western Australia, on the coast from north of Perth, through Geraldton up to the Nerren Nerren area.
 It grows in coastal heathland and shrubland, on red sands to sandy clays and laterites.

-Leaves are up to 6 centimetres long; light green, narrow, flat and linear.
+Leaves are up to 6 centimetres long x about 0.3 cm wide, light green, narrow, flat and linear.

 Our specimens have red flowers.
 The flowering period extends for many months and in fact plants carry some blooms for most of the year.
 Plants appreciate an occasional light pruning.

 The low, spreading form could be grown cascading down embankments.

 This is reported to be a very reliable and hardy grevillea with beautiful pendant inflorescences.
 Plant in a sunny position on well-drained soils.

 The species propagates readily from cuttings.
 This ease of propagation has allowed this beautiful species to be spread throughout our garden.

 Grevillea is a diverse genus of about 360 species of evergreen flowering plants native to rainforest and more open habitats in Australia, New Guinea, New Caledonia, Sulawesi and other Indonesian islands east of the Wallace Line.
 NSW currently has about 85 species although with a lot of subspecies and some informal taxa recognised.